alexfranco311/wdc-week1/README.md

-This project was done as a part of the WebDev challenges Discord.
+This project was done as a part of the WebDev Challenges Discord Server.

 Join us at https://discord.gg/KNUBf2G92d

 🏆  Week One Challenge! 🏆

 Difficulty: Beginner/Intermediate 🟢|🟡

 The Challenge:

 Let's start this nice and simple, in this weeks challenge you are going to be creating a single-page website for a fictional island with a name of your choosing, you will need to include the following criteria:

 -The site must have a bright, modern design with a primarily white design with blue accents.